Sandra Beyda-Lorie, Ph.D., Professor, Dean

 The Goodwin College of Education takes an all-university approach, requiring its candidates to have a well- rounded general education in the liberal arts, thorough training in professional education courses, and extensive school-community clinical experiences.
 Candidates completing teacher preparation programs receive entitlement to licensure from the Illinois State Board of Education.
 Occasionally, state requirements for various endorsements may change.
 Consult the Program Advisor regarding licensure and endorsement requirements.

 The summary pass rate for Northeastern Illinois University of Test of Academic Proficiency (formerly Basic Skills) and the Academic Content Area Tests is 97%.
-Additional information on test performance of NEIU program completers is available in the Goodwin College of Education office of the Dean.
+Additional information on test performance of NEIU program completers is available in the Goodwin College of Education office of the Dean and our website: Success of our Candidates.

 Candidates with degrees may complete an approved teacher preparation program through a Teacher Licensure Program (TLP) or Focus Program.
 Information for degree candidates is available from the Program Advisor.